 Even so, if you want to really get into the festive spirit I think a visit to Edinburgh’s Christmas is a must for every visitor to Scotland.

-- It’s not just shopping either.
-There are rides, displays and shows as well
+- …it’s not just the market shopping stalls either.
+There are rides, displays and shows as well.

 Photos and video

 - The event runs from November to January.

 - Individual show and ride prices vary throughout the festival.

 - The Christmas market and Light Night are free to visit.

 - Check the Edinburgh’s Christmas website for further details.

 - email: Edinburgh’s Christmas official website contact page